NickUfer/web/src/pages/blog/run-oauth2-server-open-source-api-security.md

 ![Consent App showing the login screen](../../images/articles/oauth2/consent-2.png)

 The consent screen is the second important screen shown by the User Login & Consent app.
-It asks the end user which permissions to authorize.
+It asks the end user for permission to authorize.
 If a user has privacy concerns, he/she could not grant access to personal details.
-Since our example only requests very basic permissions, you should grant them all.
+Since the example only requests very basic permissions, so that all can be granted without concern.

 ![Consent App asking the user to grant the requested scopes to the application](../../images/articles/oauth2/consent-3.png)

-Once logged in and authorized, ORY Hydra will issue an access, a refresh (if scope `offline` was granted), and an ID token (if scope `openid` was granted).
+Once logged in and authorized, ORY Hydra will issue an access, a refresh if scope `offline` was granted, and an ID token if scope `openid` was granted.

 ## Continue Learning about ORY Hydra OAuth2 and OpenID Connect Server

-That's it, you have a running OAuth2 server with an exemplary identity provider, and performed an OAuth2 request!
-You can use the token from the last request and pass it to `hydra token introspect` as we did earlier with the OAuth2 Client Credentials flow.
+That's it,  this article shows how to have a running OAuth2 server with an exemplary identity provider, and perform an OAuth2 request.
+Using the token from the last request and passing it to `hydra token introspect` as explained in earlier OAuth2 Client Credentials flow provides further details about the token properties.

 ORY Hydra is an Apache 2.0 licensed Go server solving OAuth2, OpenID Connect and API security in general.
 It secures millions of requests per day and has a vibrant and welcoming online community.

-Check out [ORY Hydra at Github](https://github.com/ory/hydra) and our other [API Security](https://www.ory.sh/) products.
+Check out [ORY Hydra at Github](https://github.com/ory/hydra) and the other Ory [API Security](https://www.ory.sh/) products.